bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1207_type_property_method.md

 ## Conclusion
 Remember a couple things.
-First, if you use `final` or `static`, that means you can inherit, but you can not override.
+First, if you use `final` or `static`, that means you may inherit, but you can not override.
 Second, when you are using `class property`, you have to use computed property for some reason I couldn't find out.
-Third, if you've learned something, let me see.
-Good for you.
-Keep developing, and you will see how everything fits together like the human digestive system.
+Right now, you are learning how each organ works one by one.
+You are learning about the stomach, the larges intestines, and on on.
+Later in Part 2 and Part 3, you will learn how those organs form the entire digestive system, also known as the iOS platform.

 #### Stay Connected